arcus/education_modules/sql_intermediate/sql_intermediate.md

 <table id="dataTable10b" border="1"></table><br>

-### Quiz: Aggregte functions, GROUP BY, and HAVING
+### Quiz: Aggregate functions, GROUP BY, and HAVING

 In this quiz, we're going to challenge you to create a query from scratch using aggregate functions, and then quiz you about the results of that query.